 You will be glad to know that Microsoft Edge has made a significant move by adding extension support to Android.
 However, at present, the feature is in the beta phase but is soon likely to be public.
 Apart from that, you should know what extensions are and why Microsoft feels the need for an Android app.
 In simple terms, extensions are mini apps that live inside your browser.

 With these tiny apps (extensions), you can get multiple advantages, like installing ad blocker extensions to clutter up all the annoying ads with just a tap.
 Meanwhile, whatever functionality you want, you just add it with an extension touch.
-And without extensions on Android, Edge users miss out on this level of customisation and convenience.
+And without extensions on Android, Edge users miss out on this level of customization and convenience.
 They can’t tailor their browsing experience or access the specific tools they might rely on in other browsers.

 Microsoft Brings Extensions to Edge for Android